Dynatrace/Dynatrace-AppMon-Docker/README.md

 # Dynatrace-Docker

-A collection of Dockerfiles and accompanying scripts for building and running components of the Dynatrace Application Monitoring solution inside Docker.
+A collection of Dockerfiles and accompanying scripts for building and running components of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en_us/application-performance-management/products/application-monitoring.html) solution inside Docker.

-## Components
+## Dynatrace Components

 Each component contains at least: